Jennifer Colston Wilson

 “I worked at Harefield Hospital and I couldn’t get jobs with O&G, both combined.
 I could only get gynaecological jobs—and that was not very good for your career… That was a terrible stigma, to have two children and be a woman… Nobody would employ me.
 Another overseas male doctor without my postgraduate qualifications got a job and I didn’t get it, it was terribly discriminatory.”

 Not to be deterred, Jenny looked for another route into her chosen speciality.
 She went to the President of the Royal College of Obstetricians and Gynaecologists in London and asked him to support her job application, which allowed her to find work as an O&G registrar so that she could continue her training.
+She passed her specialist exams and was admitted as a member of the Royal College of O&G (RCOG).
+Jenny was the third New Zealand medical woman to pass the RCOG exams in 1963 (the first was Beryl Howie in 1955 and the second was Mercia Barnes in 1962).

 “I employed nannies to look after my kids.
 And there was no question that I was going to just give up.
 I was absolutely determined, and it was very, very difficult.”